-Even more interesting is the temperature response to increasing GHG (Fig. 5e), which is characterized by a PW1 pattern, with cooling occurring towards South Africa and warming occurring towards the Pacific, in the same region as the strongest ozone increase.
-To better understand these changes, Fig. 7 illustrates the temperature signature of the current day PW1 overlaid onto its changes at the end of the century.
-The PW1 dominates the current day temperature anomaly from the zonal mean, depicted by the contours in Fig. 8c and f.
-Comparing the current day structure with the changes caused by GHGs (Fig. 7b), it becomes clear that the increase in GHGs leads to an eastward phase shift of the PW1.
-This is further confirmed by the GHG-induced changes in the dynamical heating rate depicted in Fig. 8f, which exhibit the same PW1 pattern and demonstarte that the temperature changes caused in the lower stratosphere during spring by the increase in GHGs are mediated by dynamical changes.
-An additional contribution is brought by the increase in the SW heating rate over the Pacific sector (Fig. 8d) caused by the dynamically-induced ozone increase in response to increasing GHGs (Fig. 5).
-This contribution is, however, small in comparison to the contribution of the dynamical heating rate.
+the century.
+The PW1 dominates the current-day temperature anomaly from the zonal mean, depicted by the contours in Fig. 8c and f.
+Comparing the current-day structure with the changes caused by GHGs (Fig. 7b), it becomes clear that the increase in GHGs leads to an eastward phase shift in the PW1.
+This is further confirmed by the GHG-induced changes in the dynamical heating rate depicted in Fig. 8f, which exhibit the same PW1 pattern and demonstrate that the temperature changes caused in the lower stratosphere during spring by the increase in GHGs are mediated by dynamical changes.
+An additional contribution is brought by the increase in the SW heating rate over the Pacific sector